Latelaukki/Sudoku-solver/Documentation/architecture.md

 Grid class includes methods for editing the puzzle directly by adding or removing numbers from the puzzle.
 This methods are setNumber/addConstant, which depends whether user wants to insert their own guess or already known number, and deleteNumber.

-The most import function for user is the solver.
 This sequence diagram shows one example communication path between classes, after inserting numbers.

 ![sequence diagram1](https://github.com/Latelaukki/ot-harjoitustyo/blob/master/Documentation/images/r-3.png)

+The most import function for user is the solver.
+It uses back-tracking algorithm and is able to solve any level Sudoku.
+Algorithm goes through every point, skipping constant numbers and checks the rules of the Sudoku puzzle.
+Once it hits last point (81), it returns back.

 ## Files and game data